jacobranson/config/docs/INSTALLING.md

 - `sudo sbctl verify` (all but one should be good)
 - reboot mashing F2
 - Select "Administer Secure Boot"
-- Select "Erase all Secure Boot Settings"
+- Enable "Erase all Secure Boot Settings"
 - Enable "Enforce Secure Boot".
 - Press F10 to save and exit
 - reboot mashing F2
-- Config
+- Setup Utility
 - Security
 - TPM Operation - Enable
 - Clear TPM - ON